aantron/better-enums/doc/tutorial/2-conversions.md

         return 0;
     }

-%% description = Walkthrough of Better Enums conversion functions.
+%% description = Better Enums conversion functions.
+Converting to string, from string, to int, from int, and validation, both case-sensitive and case-insensitive.
+Exception-throwing and non-throwing variants presented.